-Installing Kibana on CentOS, RHEL, or Fedora provides a browser-based UI for searching, filtering, and visualizing data stored in Elasticsearch.
+Installing Kibana on CentOS, RHEL, or Fedora provides a browser-based interface for exploring Elasticsearch data, building dashboards, and using the Elastic apps for logs, metrics, and alerting.

 Steps to install Kibana on CentOS, RHEL, or Fedora:

-1. Create the Elastic repository file at /etc/yum.repos.d/elastic.repo.
+2. Create the Kibana repository file at /etc/yum.repos.d/kibana.repo.

 gpgcheck=1